pulumi/docs/pulumi-hugo/themes/default/archetypes/blog-post/index.md

 # of this value to schedule posts for publishing later.
 date: {{ .Date }}

-# Draft posts are visible in development, but excluded from production builds.
-# Set this property to `false` before submitting your post for review.
-draft: true

 # Use the meta_desc property to provide a brief summary (one or two sentences)
 # of the content of the post, which is useful for targeting search results or social-media
 # previews.
 This field is required or the build will fail the linter test.